mhjiang97/RNASeqFlow/README.md

     ```bash
     rswp.py star -h
     ```
-- run star with a file with sample ids:
+- run `STAR` with a file with sample ids:

     ```bash
     ##### build an index first #####